Mission Produce (AVO)

 Anita Lemos, Vice President of Human Resources

-Anita Lemos is a human resources professional who provides executive strategy for staffing, leadership development, onboarding, culture, employee relations, compensation, and benefits.
+Anita Lemos provides executive strategy for human resources functions, including staffing, leadership development, employee relations, and compensation and benefits.
+She also spearheaded the Mission Produce Foundation.

 AI Analysis | Feedback